decorator-factory/typing-tips/docs/one-offs/avoid-any/index.md

 2. You lose editor integration.
 This is not just a typing aid: features like "Go To Definition" or "Go To Reference" will no longer work.
 This will make refactoring harder.

-3. If you "leak" an `Any` that you didn't check propely, you might end up with a typed value that's not the right type at runtime.
+3. If you "leak" an `Any` that you didn't check propely, you might end up with a "typed value that's not the right type at runtime.
-    For example, you might accidentally pass a `None` where a string is expected.
+    For example, you might accidentally pass a `None` where it's never expected.

 4. (perhaps a subtle and controversial point) It encourages devlopers to "trust" dynamic values, skipping validation where it would be beneficial.